List of The Dreamers characters: Gods

 There are eight Gods in the Land of Drahll.
 Four sleep while the other work for 25 eons, then the cycle ends, and they switch places.
 Each God, when awake, holds power over one of the Four Domains: North, South, East, and West.

 Ara

 Ara is something beyond the Elder Gods and Dreamers.
 She is the wife of Omago.
 She has much more power than the other gods and the Dreamers seem to have a deep connection with them.
 The Gods call her 'Mother', although only the Younger Gods know that she is Ara.
 In "The Treasured One", she communicates with Longbow, warning him and the other warriors to get out of the way for the Church Armies of the Trogite Empire that she is controlling.
-She stays in constant touch with the Dreamers, and in the wars of the North and South, she plays a huge role in the victories over the Vlagh.
+She stays in regular contact with the Dreamers, and in the wars of the North and South, she plays a huge role in the victories over the Vlagh.
 Everyone refers to her as the 'Unknown Friend'.
 Trenicia realizes that Ara is Unknown Friend, but is advised to keep it a secret.